What Is Sex Coaching?

 Q: Who are your clients?

-A: I work with a variety of clients, women and men alike, who desire deeper intimacy and sexual connection.
+A: I work with a variety of clients, women and men alike, who desire deeper intimacy and sexual connection and who are stopped by the following:

 - Anxiety around intimate situations, such as sexual touch, intercourse, or asking for what they want